gammapy/gammapy/docs/development/dev_howto.rst

 changed, and updating the repr / str / info was forgotten.
 So tests should be added that execute these methods once.
-You can write the reference string in the output, but that is not required (and actually very hard for cases where you have floats or Numpy arrays or str, where formatting differs across Python or Numpy version.
+You can write the reference string in the output, but that is not required (and actually very hard for cases where you have floats or Numpy arrays or str, where formatting differs across Python or Numpy version).
 Example what to put as a test::

     def test_person_txt():